LA Galaxy vs. Seattle Sounders | 2018 MLS Highlights (VIDEO)

 Full highlights between LA Galaxy and Seattle Sounders.

+Kamara has it again.
+Kim Kee-hee the defender.
+Alessandrini wants it in the middle.

+Instead, it's in for Ibrahimovic.
+Gonna return it.
+There's contact.
+It's a penalty.

-COMMENTATOR 2: --between the strikers.
-This is Ola Kamara dropping a little deeper, and just here you think, Zlatan-- is going to take the shot?
+COMMENTATOR 2: Between the strikers.
+This is Ola Kamara dropping a little deeper.
+And just here, you think Zlatan-- is he gonna take the shot?
 He took a shot earlier.
 Instead, he had the awareness and just rolled it into the path.

 COMMENTATOR 1: And right on the border of sun and shade, Ibrahimovic putting LA in front.

-COMMENTATOR 2: --himself in front of Brad Smith to draw the foul, and then up steps Zlatan.
+COMMENTATOR 2: Tough in front of Brad Smith to draw the foul.
+And then up steps Zlatan.
+Lot of space right now around the back post.

+Look how free he is at the back post.
+Too much time to think about it.
+And the Galaxy switching off defensively.
+He's onside as well.

-COMMENTATOR 1: This time instead short for Lodeiro.
+COMMENTATOR 1: Well, this time instead short for Lodeiro.
 He'll find the space to get the cross in.
-Bruin--coming off the side of his head-- Ruidiaz hit it wide.
-The second good look a Seattle forward has had today.
+Bruin, coming off the side of his head.
+Ruidíaz hit it wide.
+Second good look a Seattle forward has had today.

+As it stands, pending that narrow offside decision in the build-up, it's Ola Kamara's goal.
+It's 2-0 for the LA Galaxy.

-COMMENTATOR 2: --got his hand up.
+COMMENTATOR 2: Got his hand up.
 They almost switched off mentally from this play.
-A little one-two, a nice little flick from Zlatan, and then there's Kamara-- the timing of the run is impeccable.
+A little one-two.
+Nice little flick from Zlatan, and then there's Kamara.
+The timing of the run is impeccable.

-COMMENTATOR 2: Look what we can do-- stay focused, stay in the game, be hard to score against defensively.
+COMMENTATOR 2: Look what we can do.
+Stay focused, stay in a game, be hard to score against defensively.
+And we have guys that can win games for you.

+COMMENTATOR 1: As they have done here.
+Is it a stay of execution or is it the start of a big turnaround?

 Help | Press | Advertise With Us | Jobs | RSS | Site Map